Algemeiner Journal

 The Algemeiner Journal, known informally as The Algemeiner, is a newspaper based in New York City that covers American and international Jewish and Israel-related news.
+It is widely read by Hasidic Jews.

 History

-In 1972, Gershon Jacobson founded the Yiddish-language Der Algemeiner Journal, after consulting the Lubavitcher Rebbe Menachem Mendel Schneerson.
-Jacobson served as the paper's editor and publisher from its inception until he died in 2005.
+Gershon Jacobson, a former reporter for the New York Herald-Tribune, founded the Yiddish-language Der Algemeiner Journal (דער אַלגעמיינער זשורנאַל, 'The Universal Journal') after consulting the Lubavitcher Rebbe Menachem Mendel Schneerson.

 Der Algemeiner Journal Corporation published the inaugural issue on February 23, 1972.
 The ten-page paper was priced at 25 cents.
 Twenty thousand issues were printed.
+The corporation's goal was to promote Jewish identity and information to American Jewry.
 Der Algemeiner Journal intended to fill the gap after the daily Yiddish paper Der Tog Morgen Zhurnal closed in 1971.
 Jacobson had earlier written and served as its city editor.
 The largest-circulation Yiddish weekly in the United States, Der Algemeiner Journal emphasized Jewish community news, with a politically independent viewpoint, including reporting on tensions between rival Hasidic sects.
 Although Jacobson was a Lubavitcher Chasid, according to The New York Times, he "defied easy categorization."

 At its peak, Der Algemeiner's circulation neared 100,000.
 In 1989, in response to the increasing marginalization of Yiddish in the Jewish community, Der Algemeiner Journal began printing a four-page English supplement in the middle of the paper, attracting a more diverse Jewish audience.